amulyache/assignments/README.md

 # assignments
-aAssignments and exercises of AI course
+Assignments and exercises of AI course